 - Should you be targeting new markets?
 This crisis has caused disruption but also opportunity throughout the supply chain.
-For example, food companies that sold to restaurants are now selling to grocery chains.

 - Are we able to innovate?
 Product Innovation is an essential part of Crisis Management.
 For example, restaurant foods can be packaged as Take Out/Pick Up offerings as well as Prepackaged Grocery Products.

 - Finally, How Do I “Not Waste This Crisis” ‒ Retool: Knowing that some competitors will not adapt to the new normal, what steps can I take to strengthen my company?